rohitcoder/hela/README.md

 Add any Docker options you may need (e.g., volume mounting), and <tool-options> with the desired tool options explained in the next section.

 ### Usage
-To run the Code Security Tool, use the following command:
+To run the Hela Tool, use the following command:

 ```shell
 docker run rohitcoder/hela --path <path> --license-compliance --sast --sca --secret --license-compliance --policy-url <policy_url> --verbose